-Now that you’ve learned all about what CRM tools are and what are the best ones for startups, it’s time to look at things from another angle.
-Deciding to adopt and implement a CRM software is not a cost, is an investment.
+Now that you’ve learned all about what CRM tools are, it’s time to look at things from another angle.
+Deciding to adopt and implement CRM software is not a cost; it is an investment.
 That’s why we’re here today: to tell you everything you need to know before investing in CRM.

-As any other investment, the money you spend adopting, implementing and running a CRM software has to offer proportional return in order to actually be classified as an investment instead of just another cost.
+Like any other investment, the money you spend adopting, implementing, and running a CRM software has to offer a proportional return to actually be classified as an investment instead of just another cost.

 Why should you consider investing in CRM?

-Let’s face it, in such a competitive market, every tool that can help improve your sales productivity is an essential.
-However, are these reasons enough to convince you towards investing in CRM?
+Let’s face it, in such a competitive market, every tool that can help improve your sales productivity is essential.
+However, are these reasons enough to convince you to invest in CRM?

 What to look for in a CRM platform?

-As you would do when researching a potential customer, you need to evaluate all the available options (and there are many, as we’ve already shown here).
+As you would do, when researching a potential customer, you need to evaluate all the available options.

-Only after you understand what you really need from a CRM platform, cross check which of the alternatives offers what you need and fits within your allocated budget.
+Only after you understand what you really need from a CRM platform, cross-check which alternatives offer what you need and fit within your allocated budget.

-What am I looking to achieve investing in CRM?
+What am I looking to achieve by investing in CRM?

-Before you invest in a CRM platform, you need to determine your goals, aka what is it that you wish to achieve and how using a CRM system will help you.
+Before you invest in a CRM platform, you need to determine your goals, aka what you wish to achieve and how using a CRM system will help you.